-A nationally recognized advisor, thought leader and resource on ESI, Bob writes the IT Law Today blog, has authored over 60 articles on law and technology issues, been cited in more than 30 law review articles and been featured or quoted more than 80 times in various media outlets.
+A nationally recognized advisor, thought leader and resource on ESI, Bob writes the IT Law Today blog, has authored over 70 articles on law and technology issues, been cited in more than 30 law review articles and been featured or quoted more than 80 times in various media outlets.
 He has also delivered more than 300 presentations and chaired over a dozen conferences on the following topics: Compliance; Data & Records Retention/Destruction; eDiscovery/ Electronic Information Management; ESI, Privacy and/or Social-Media in the Workplace; Information Security Obligations; and Metadata Concerns.
 Since 2009, Bob has taught more than ten Electronic Discovery Law & Process law school courses at the University of San Francisco School (USF), Brooklyn, Santa Clara University and University of Puerto Rico schools of law.
 In 2015, he will teach the course at the Brooklyn and USF schools of law.

 He is a member of the California and New York bars and is a past Chair of the executive committee of the State Bar of California’s Law Practice Management and Technology (LPMT) Section.
 Since 2008, Bob has served on the Advisory Board of the National Employment Law Institute (NELI).
 In 2006, he was named a Northern California Super Lawyer and featured in a cover story of ABA’s Law Practice Magazine.